Best metal credit cards to own

 In addition to the welcome bonus, you’ll get:

-- Annual statement credit of up to $300 at participating Marriott hotels including room charges (also temporarily valid towards any purchases at U.S. restaurants, takeout and delivery included)
+- Annual statement credit of up to $300 at hotels participating in the Marriott Bonvoy program including room charges

 - Automatic Gold Elite status (25% bonus points on paid stays, guaranteed late checkout, room upgrades when available)

-- Annual free night (at participating Marriott hotels worth up to 50,000 points) after you renew your card.
+- Annual free night (at hotels participating in the Marriott Bonvoy program worth up to 50,000 points) after you renew your card.
 (Some hotels have resort fees)

 - Up to $100 property credit for qualifying charges at Ritz-Carlton or St. Regis properties when you use your Marriott Bonvoy Brilliant Card to book direct with a special rate for a two-night minimum stay

 - Priority Pass membership for airport lounges (you can bring up to two guests) (enrollment required)